SokZKomucha/DStorage/README.md

 # DStorage
-(In developement) file storage on Discord.
+(In developement) file storage system on Discord.
 For scientific purposes only.

 <br>

 ## Setup

-This web application is comprised of two parts: client and server.
-Both of them are run separately; following sections will guide you through its setup.
+This web application is comprised of two parts, client and server.
+Both of them are run separately; following sections will guide you through the setup.

 ### Requirements